mynormeza/store/README.md

 # App behavior
 The display of data in the app is online only (needs internet connection) to display the list of product, but the cart has full off line support.
-If there is no data the list will show an empty message, if there is no internet while loading data from the network a message about it will appear.
+If there is no data the main list will show an empty message, if there is no internet while loading data from the network a message about it will appear.

 The list of products in the cart and all the info in the cart have live updates from the database, this way when an object is deleted it will update the list and summary automatically.
-The user is able to cancel or place an order, both operation will clear the cart, the user is also able to delete products by swiping items from the list.
+The user is able to cancel or place an order, both operation will clear the cart, the user is also able to delete products from the cart by swiping items from the list.

-Both lists (cart and main) have a ListAdapter with DiffUtil to efficiently perform the updates and to show smooth animation when deleting products.
+In the main list, the big Cabify image is supposed to be the product image, and the small one is supposed to be the store image.

 **Discounts** can be modified out side of the app context (in firebase) but the app is limited to 2 types of discount according to the challenge.